PhD Student Orientation Schedule

 9/20/2017 10:30 am - 5:00 pm Computer Science Department Orientation Meeting:

 Please do not miss this meeting!
 It is the most important orientation event for all new CS graduate students and will be held from 10:00 am to 5:00 pm on Wednesday, September 20, 2017.
 Registration will be from 10:00 - 11:00 am.
-Lunch will be served from 11:00 am - 11:45 am in Gates 104.
+Lunch will be served from 11:00 am - 11:45 am in AT & T patio.
 There will be an informal meeting starting with a welcome address and an overview of research in the department by the Chair of the Department, followed by various members of the department who will speak about CAships, RAships, the Honor Code at Stanford, computing facilities, etc.

 PhD Contact and Additional Information

 The first day of classes is September 25th and we recommend that you arrive one week prior to this date.
 Consider arriving even earlier if you will be looking for housing.
 If you are an international student and will be attending the orientation activities at the Bechtel International Center (I-Center), please check the I-Center's website at: https://bechtel.stanford.edu/ in mid-August for detailed information about their orientation.

 If you have additional questions, please feel free to send an email to your student buddy.
 You may also contact CS Graduate Admissions at (650) 725-3140 or firstname.lastname@example.org.
 For Ph.D. program information, contact Jayanthi Subramanian via e-mail.

 To contact someone else in our department, call the Computer Science Department (CSD) switchboard at (650) 723-2273.
 To reach another department at Stanford, please call the University switchboard at (650) 723-2300 or browse the index of Stanford sites at the Stanford home page at: http://www.stanford.edu/ .

 We look forward to seeing you at our new student orientation this Autumn!!